mui/mui-x/docs/data/data-grid/column-groups/column-groups.md

 By default, the columns that are part of a group cannot be dragged to outside their group.
 You can customize this behavior on specific groups by setting `freeReordering: true` in a column group object.

-In the example below, the `Names` column group can be divided, but not other column groups
+In the example below, the `Full name` column group can be divided, but not other column groups.

 {{"demo": "BreakingGroupDemo.js", "disableAd": true, "bg": "inline"}}